turboapps/docs/building/working_with_turbo_studio/b-interface.md

 - **Output File** field is the name of the file that is created when your container image configuration is built.
 - **Project Type** dropdown allows you to set the type of output to generate.
 The following values are possible:
     - **Layer (.svm)** is a bare Turbo container image file that can be pushed to Turbo.net Hub, used in Turbo Server, imported into the Turbo.net Client Runtime environment, or used as a dependency in another project.
-    - **Portable Application (.exe)** is a packaged executable file which contains the Turbo.net Client Runtime components and integrates with the Turbo.net Hub or an on-premise Turbo Server.
     - **Standalone/ISV Application (.exe)** is a standalone executable file with no dependence on the Turbo.net Client Runtime or Turbo.net Hub.
 This output type requires an Enterprise or ISV license for Turbo Studio.
+    - **Portable Application (.exe)** is a packaged executable file which contains the Turbo.net Client Runtime components and integrates with the Turbo.net Hub or an on-premise Turbo Server.

+    At runtime, you may see different behavior between Standalone and Portable applications.
+This is because they use a different set of default runtime settings which can change how the application behaves.
+    - The default isolation settings will be different.
+This will change how the application can interact with the software on the native machine.
+Standalone executables will have the isolation settings exactly as you see it in the xappl and in Turbo Studio.
+Since Portal applications are built to run on the Turbo.net Client Runtime, its isolation settings will be a combination of the image configuration and the isolation mode which can be dynamically assigned at runtime.
+The default mode is **full isolation** which will override merge or writecopy isolation settings in the image configuration.
+You can change the isolation mode for a Portable application with the **--isolate** parameter.
+Setting the isolation mode to **merge** will defer isolation settings to those assigned in the image configuration.
+There is no way to change the base isolation mode in Standalone applications.
+    - The default VM settings flags are also different between the two application types.
+Standalone executables will only have those that are defined in the image configuration.
+Portable application will additionally contain these settings: ExeOptimization, SpawnComServers, IsolateWindowClasses, SuppressPopups, ForceWriteCopyIsolation, MergePathEnvVars, MergeVmSettings, DumpStdStreams, InheritFolderMaps, and ForceEnvironmentVariablesWriteCopyIsolation.
+See (xappl reference)[/docs/reference/xappl-configuration] for more information on these flags.
 - **Options** button shows the **Output Options** dialog.
 This is used to enable diagnostics for .exe outputs or configure **Portable Executable** settings.

 ##### Tools